localstack/localstack.github.io/content/blog/2022-08-24-cloud-pods/index.md

 ## Sharing state for collaborative debugging

-Cloud Pods can be easily shared between team members and can be used to foster collaborative debugging.
+Cloud Pods can be easily shared among team members and can be used to foster collaborative debugging.
 Let us consider the following simple use case.
 Bob is working on a new feature that uses three AWS services, namely SQS, Lambda, and Secrets Manager.
 He aims at implementing the following workflow: each time a message hits the SQS queue, a Lambda is automatically fired.
 The Lambda function checks for a secret stored in Secrets Manager and returns its details.
 Bob writes his Lambda handler and creates the necessary resources.
 Finally, he tries to send a message to the queue to test the end-to-end logic.
 Unfortunately, something seems odd: the Lambda returns a `404` error while attempting to fetch the secret.

 {{< img src="pods_collaboration.png" >}}

 After a couple of attempts, Bob asks for help from his co-worker Alice.
 Alice is very happy to do so.
 She asks him to push a Cloud Pod from his LocalStack instance that exposes the error.
 Bob pushes the pod and Alice pulls it onto the local machine.
-After digging a bit, Alice finds out that there is a region mismatch between the `boto3` client used in the Lambda function and the other AWS resources previously created.
-Therefore, she fixes the Lambda code and pushes a new version of the Cloud Pod.
+After digging a bit, Alice finds out that there is a region mismatch between the `boto3` client used in the Lambda function (`us-east-1`) and the other AWS resources previously created (`us-west-2`).

+Alice goes ahead and fixes the Lambda code, and pushes a new version of the Cloud Pod.
 Bob can now pull the latest version and to try out the new code by sending a message to the queue.
-Bob is grateful to Alice, as he can now finally run his implementation end-to-end with no errors 🚀
+Bob is grateful to Alice, as he can now finally run his implementation locally end-to-end with no errors. 🚀

 ## Pre-seeding CI environments